Our process & FAQ

 How long will it take?

-Once your order is submitted and payment is complete, your items will be printed and ready to post within 2 weeks.
-Excluding art clocks which can take up to 5 weeks.
+Art clocks are a little more complex and can take up to 5 weeks.
 Please allow for up to a week for post within Australia.

 Inspiration and ideas